ezrosent/egg-smol/core-relations/README.md

 themselves except to dump them into a table.

 In other words, we can represent containers _as relations_, and relations are something that we already support!
-There's a problem though: we don't know how to write congruence for vectors this way.
+There's a problem though: I don't know how to write congruence for vectors this way.
 We need a way to union the ids associated with two vectors when all of their operands are equal.
-I suggest a new type of rule: "forall rules".
+One way to fix this is "forall rules".
 We ought to be able to write:

 ```scheme
 (rule ((Vec v1) (Vec v2)